-- 1. Of the total applications we received by the closing date: - 94.1% received their first-preference school; - 3.75% received their second-preference school; - 0.9% received their third-preference school; - 0.3% received their fourth-preference school; - 0.09% received their fifth-preference school; - 0.06% received their sixth-preference school; and - 0.8% were given the nearest school to their home which had a place. - 2.
+- 1. Of the total applications we received by the closing date: - 91.2% received their first-preference school; - 5.4% received their second-preference school; - 1.2% received their third-preference school; - 0.30% received their fourth-preference school; - 0.30% received their fifth-preference school; - 0.1% received their sixth-preference school; and - 1.5% were given the nearest school to their home which had a place. - 2.
 Please contact the voluntary-aided schools direct for more information on their statistics. - 3.
-The statistics for late applications refer to applications received between 16 January and 31 August 2019. - 4.
-The appeals information is based on the first round of appeals heard between 7 April and 31 August 2019.
+The appeals information is based on the first round of appeals heard between 7 April and 31 August 2020.